EXCLUSIVE - Mubarak aide presidency bid an "insult": Islamist rival

 "Even if there are issues with the military council's handling of the transitional period, such issues must be resolved in a way that does not lead to a real clash with the armed forces," he said.
 "We must, in fact, work to strengthen and develop the army."

+"It is not just taxing the military that is an issue.
+There is the problem of conscripts who are forced to work in army economic projects without payment.
+What about the land that the army controls for free?
+All these issues will be addressed by the new government," Shater added.

+Should he reach the presidency, Shater said he would seek to reform government institutions and society on the basis of Islamic teachings.
+"Our foremost aim is achieving progress based on Islamic principles".

-The government began negotiating the loan with the International Monetary Fund in January to help it avert a balance of payments crisis.
+Egypt's military-appointed government began negotiating a loan with the International Monetary Fund in January to help it avert a balance of payments crisis.

 The IMF has said broad political support in Egypt is a pre-requisite for the loan deal and the Brotherhood has yet to provide its backing.
 The government now says the talks might not conclude before June.